Saturday, February 25, 2023

 To be short the answer to the first question is No. Genetics do not support the idea of special relatedness of Thracian and Armenian.

-The reason for this is that Proto Thracian community was a complex mixture of Yamna/Catacomb (R1b-M269, I2-P78), then Srubna ( Indo - Iranian R1a-Z93 ) and finally of local European Neolithic Farmers from whom they got their most frequent Y dna.
-The E-V13 which was making some 80-90% of Thracian Y dna in Iron Age Bulgaria.
+The reason for this is that Proto-Thracian community was a complex mixture of Yamna/Catacomb (R1b-M269, I2-P78), then Srubna (Indo - Iranian R1a-Z93 ) and finally of local European Neolithic Farmers from whom they got their most frequent Y DNA.
+The E-V13 which was making some 80-90% of Thracian Y DNA in Iron Age Bulgaria.

 Ancient Iron Age Thracian DNA is relatively homogenous.
 Compared to Bronze Age there is decrease of Steppe and increase in Euro Farmers ancestry.
-This type of ancestry persists in Bulgaria in Antic era until the arrival of Slavic people who change once more the genetics of Bulgaria.
+This type of ancestry persists in Bulgaria in antiquity until the arrival of Slavic people who change once more the genetics of Bulgaria.
 You can see that in samples from Middle Ages.

-Nevertheless Thracians do not directly descend from those Bronze Age populations but rather from a poorly sampled region in Romania where the Carpathian mountains acted as a sort of barrier that preserved European Neolithic ancestry much better.
-In my opinion Proto Daco-Thracian population formed there and around 1200BC it expanded to South toward Bulgaria and to East toward Ukraine and probably further East.
-A E-V13 and I2-P78 was found as East as in Kazakhstan.
+Nevertheless, Thracians do not directly descend from those Bronze Age populations but rather from a poorly sampled region in Romania where the Carpathian Mountains acted as a sort of barrier that preserved European Neolithic ancestry much better.
+In my opinion Proto Daco-Thracian population formed there and around 1200BC it expanded to south toward Bulgaria and to east toward Ukraine and probably further East.
+A E-V13 and I2-P78 was found as east as in Kazakhstan.
 Although this can be explained by Cimmerian and Scythian back and forth migrations after 900BC in modern Ukraine.
 It seems Scythians assimilated some Thracians.

-A possible linguistic evidence of Thracian presence in East is the term Vardanes ( the Roman era name of river Kuban ) Compare this name with river Vardari in Macedonia, also of Thracian origin.
-Another example is the river Terek which is linked to Traikos, although it has a NEC etymology also.
-A possible genetic evidence is an ancient sample from Iron Age North.Caucasus (Koban culture) with obvious European origin.
-They are also theories that cities like Partaw (modern Barda ) and C'urtaw in historic Armenia do have the pecular Thracian root dava (city).
-Also the native Armenian word jur (water) has the exact parallel in Thracian.
+Possible linguistic evidence of Thracian presence in east is the term Vardanes (the Roman era name of one river near Kuban) Compare this name with river Vardari in Macedonia, also of Thracian origin.
+Another example is the river Terek, which is linked to Traikos, although it has a NEC etymology also.
+Possible genetic evidence is an ancient sample from Iron Age North.
+Caucasus (Koban culture) with obvious European origin.
+They are also theories that cities like Partaw (modern Barda) and C'urtaw in historic Armenia do have the peculiar Thracian root dava (city).
+Also, the native Armenian word jur (water) has the exact exact parallel in Thracian.

-In sum it's not huge.
-But a possibility that a small group of Thracians reached North Caucasus and moved to South is real.
+The evidence is not huge.
+But a possibility that a small group of Thracians reached North Caucasus and moved to south is real.
 Even more the presence of small number of E-V13 in Artsakh and Udi village Vardashen makes such an Iron Age migration very likely (1200-900BC).
 The only thing we don't know is that who introduced the E-V13 to South Caucasus.
 Was it a real Thracian migration or via Scythians / Cimmerians.
+Keep in mind that the few cases of E-V13 in most western Armenians are not via Caucasus but rather from Balkans.

 Sunday, February 5, 2023